nerd190/migrator/README.md

 #### TERMINAL

 - Running `migrator` or `M` as root launches a wizard.
 Included options are incremental backups, data restore, and more.
 - `M -v (or --verbose)` or `touch /data/media/migrator/verbose` enable verbose.
 To prevent persistent overhead and storage space hijacking, this is valid for a single session only.
+Verbose is always enabled for automatic restores.